Novaform ComfortGrande Plus Mattress Review

 Support FoamPolyfoam

-This all-foam mattress has a fairly simple design: its upper layer is made of memory foam, which helps with pressure relief and adds contouring.
-The polyfoam transition layer is firmer, but helps avoid you sinking into the much firmer support polyfoam layer.
+This all-foam mattress features a fairly simple design: its upper layer is composed of memory foam, which provides pressure relief and adds to the mattress's contouring.
+The polyfoam transition layer is firmer, but it helps prevent you from sinking into the much firmer support polyfoam layer.

 6.9